Hi! It’s Annie!

 Belle and Rumplestiltskin:

 This is probably the most interesting couple in the series to me.
 That’s because of how much I absolutely love ‘Beauty and the Beast’.
 It’s one of my favorite stories of all time, not to mention that it’s my favorite Disney film.
 It’s one of the only original fairytales written by a woman and it was written by her for the purpose of imagining a world where women weren’t subjected to arranged marriages.
 In that vein, this couple could be seen either way.
 On one hand it gives Belle a lot more agency in her choice to go and live with the Beast (or in this case, Rumplestiltskin) in his castle forever.
 Belle doesn’t have much in the way of prior connections.
 Her father is a King who has forced her into an arranged marriage and is far too controlling and Gaston is the husband she’s expected to marry.
 When she hears Rumplestiltskin’s offer of peace for her kingdom in return for her becoming the caretaker of his castle, she willingly decides to go.
 Somewhat out of heroism but somewhat out of wanting to get out of her situation.
 On the other hand, the relationship can be rather manipulative and toxic.
 I actually really liked the marrying of the stories between Rumplestiltskin and the Beast.
 The Crocodile thing that came later wasn’t necessarily my favorite.
 Rumple shouldn’t be four different characters.
 I did like this one though.
 It made sense in the context of the show and actually created a fresh and interesting take on the tale that I wasn’t expecting.
 And for a while they were fairly cute.
 Some people have argued that the age gap looks awful.
-I would argue that there’s actually a similar age gap between Killian and Emma, the major issue for people here is more appearance based and the age gaps between the actors.
-Either way, I actually liked this couple for the first few seasons.
+I would argue that there’s actually a similar age gap between Killian and Emma, the major issue for people here is more appearance based and the age gaps between the actors; which does get to me at some points.
+Either way, I actually liked this couple for maybe the first season.
 And then it became incredibly toxic and kind of annoying.
 Both Rumple and Belle were some of my favorite characters for a while and it’s a shame that the show treated them in this way.
 But I at least liked some of the beginning of their relationship.
 “Skin Deep” is still one of my favorite episodes of the entire series.

 Killian and Emma: